kurator-dev/kurator/docs/proposals/rollout/rollout.md

 By integrating Flagger, we aim to provide our users with reliable, fast and unified release validation capabilities.
 Enabling them to easily validate distribution code across multiple clusters.

-Base on Flagger, Kurator also offers A/B Testing, Blue/Green and Canary distribution options.
+Base on Flagger, Kurator also offers A/B Testing, Blue/Green Deployment and Canary Deployment distribution options.
 Meet the diverse needs of the Unified Rollout.

 ### Motivation